Cash Cab (Canadian game show): History

 Following the success of the first season, Canada's host Adam Growe was invited to host a special season premiere episode of the American Cash Cab on December 23, 2008, which promoted the feature film Frost/Nixon.

 In the summer of 2009, Cash Cab was briefly broadcast in a programming block with Qubit.

 On July 16, 2011, a 61-year-old man from Surrey, British Columbia was struck and killed in downtown Vancouver by a vehicle used for the Canadian version of Cash Cab.
 The incident happened while the producer was driving the cab back to the storage facility after filming.

+Broadcast

+Cash Cab debuted on Discovery Channel on September 10, 2008 when it first aired in Canada on Discovery.
+Discovery was the only channel to air it until The Comedy Network started broadcasting it; it then began broadcasting on CTV Comedy Channel on June 1, 2011.
+On December 13, 2023, it was announced that the series would be revived as Cash Cab Music with Growe returning as host.
+It premiered in the United States on AXS TV on January 8, 2024, while premiering on GameTV in Canada on March 4, 2024.

 Related shows

 A French Canadian version is also aired on V (formerly known as TQS) and is filmed in Montreal.
 It is known as Taxi Payant (Paying Taxi) and uses a Dodge Grand Caravan.
 Comedian Alexandre Barrette is the host.